wandb/docs/docs/guides/hosting/operator.md

 ## Configuration Reference for W&B Operator

-This section describes the configuration options for W&B Kubernetes operator (wandb-controller-manager).
+This section describes configuration options for W&B Kubernetes operator (`wandb-controller-manager`).
 The operator receives its configuration in the form of a YAML file.

 By default, the W&B Kubernetes operator does not need a configuration file.
-Create a configuration file if required (e.g. specifying custom CAs, deploying in an airgapped environment).
+Create a configuration file if required.
+For example, you might need a configuration file to specify custom certificate authorities, deploy in an air gap environment and so forth.

 Find the full list of spec customization [in the Helm repository](https://github.com/wandb/helm-charts/blob/main/charts/operator/values.yaml).

 ### Custom CA
-`customCACerts` is a list and can take many certificates.
-Those CAs when added only apply to the W&B Kubernetes operator (wandb-controller-manager).
+A custom certificate authority (`customCACerts`), is a list and can take many certificates.
+Those certificate authorities when added only apply to the W&B Kubernetes operator (`wandb-controller-manager`).

 ```yaml
 customCACerts: